Ben-Kantor/bookmark/style.md

 ## General Principles

-- **File Size**: 100 lines maximum per file.
+- **File Size**: 250 lines max recommended for file, but up to 500 allowed to avoid splitting up related logic.
 Split into logical modules when exceeded.
 - **Structure**: Key functions at top, utilities below.
 - **Comments**: Only for confusing logic - explain *why*, not *what*.
-- **Indentation**: 4 spaces consistently.
+- **Indentation**: Use a single tab, sized to four spaces.
 - **Dependencies**: Prefer `jsr:` imports, then `npm:` as fallback.
+- **Functional Style**: Avoid side effects and mutable state, avoid class-based patterns.

 ## TypeScript

 ### Syntax
-- Eliminate semicolons and braces where language permits
+- No semicolons
+- Skip braces for single-statement blocks
 - Use `const` for function definitions
 - Skip brackets for single-statement blocks
 - Pad inline `[ ]` and `{ }` but not `( )`